jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 how to begin.’
 For, you see, so many out-of-the-way things had happened lately, that Alice had begun to think that very few things indeed were really impossible.

-### CHAPTER I. DOWN THE RABBIT-HOLE 7

-There seemed to be no use in wait- ing by the little door, so she went back to the table, half hoping she might find another key on it or at any rate a book of rules for shutting people up like tele- scopes; this time she found a little bot- tle on it, (‘which certainly was not here before,’ said Alice,) and round the neck of the bottle was a paper label, with the words ‘DRINK ME’ beautifully printed on it in large letters.
+There seemed to be no use in wait- ing by the little door, so she went back to the table, half hoping she might find another key on it or at any rate a book of rules for shutting people up like tele- scopes; this time she found a little bottle on it, (‘which certainly was not here before,’ said Alice,) and round the neck of the bottle was a paper label, with the words ‘DRINK ME’ beautifully printed on it in large letters.
-It was all very well to say ‘Drink me,’ but the wise little Alice was not going to dothatin a hurry.
-‘No, I’ll look first,’ she said, ‘and see whether it’s marked “poi- son” or not’; for she had read several nice little histories about children who had got burnt, and eaten up by wild beasts and other unpleasant things, all because theywouldnot remember the simple rules their friends had taught them: such as, that a red-hot poker will burn you if you hold it too long; and that if you cut your fingerverydeeply with a knife, it usually bleeds; and she had never forgotten that, if you drink much from a bottle marked ‘poison,’ it is almost certain to disagree with you, sooner or later.
+It was all very well to say ‘Drink me,’ but the wise little Alice was not going to do that in a hurry.
+‘No, I’ll look first,’ she said, ‘and see whether it’s marked “poi- son” or not’; for she had read several nice little histories about children who had got burnt, and eaten up by wild beasts and other unpleasant things, all because they would not remember the simple rules their friends had taught them: such as, that a red-hot poker will burn you if you hold it too long; and that if you cut your finger very deeply with a knife, it usually bleeds; and she had never forgotten that, if you drink much from a bottle marked ‘poison,’ it is almost certain to disagree with you, sooner or later.
-However, this bottle wasnotmarked ‘poison,’ so Alice ventured to taste it and finding it very nice, (it had, in fact, a sort of mixed flavour of cherry-tart, custard, pine-apple, roast turkey, toffee and hot buttered toast) she very soon finished it off.
+However, this bottle was not marked ‘poison,’ so Alice ventured to taste it and finding it very nice, (it had, in fact, a sort of mixed flavour of cherry-tart, custard, pine-apple, roast turkey, toffee and hot buttered toast) she very soon finished it off.

 * * * * * * * * * *
 ‘What a curious feeling!’ said Alice, ‘I must be shutting up like a telescope.’
-And so it was indeed: she was now only ten inches high and her face bright- ened up at the thought that she was now the right size for going through the little door into that lovely garden.
+And so it was indeed: she was now only ten inches high and her face brightened up at the thought that she was now the right size for going through the little door into that lovely garden.
 First, however, she waited for a few minutes to see if she was going to shrink any further; she felt a little nervous about this; ‘for it might end, you know,’ said Alice to herself, ‘in my going out altogether, like